On Bott-Chern forms and their applications: Holomorphic vector bundles over a complex manifold

-whose validity for matrices over $\C$ and small $\lambda$ follows from Jordan canonical form, and for matrices with even nilpotent entries --- from the definition of the determinant\footnote{In the latter case $\log$ and inverse are given, correspondingly by the finite sums --- truncated power series.}.
-Since $A^{2}=-a A$, we obtain
+It is well-known for matrices over $\C$ (and easily proven using the Jordan canonical form), and for matrices with nilpotent entries it easily follows the definition of the determinant.
+Using formula for the inverse, we obtain